 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

 1:1 student: teacher ratio, clear entry criteria, fast processing, help in visa and accomondation.
-Well integrated IT staff.

 A list of problem areas to be dealt with, followed by or linked to the recommendations of how to improve the situation.